kushalmandala29/Student_assistence_system/README_NEW.md

    - Add new content to ChromaDB for future use

 2. **Fallback Chain**
-   - ChromaDB → Brave Search → Gemini Pro Internal Knowledge
+   - ChromaDB → WebSearchAPI → Search1API → NewsData.io → Gemini Pro Internal Knowledge
    - Each step has error handling and graceful degradation

 3. **Response Generation**
    - Use retrieved context with Gemini model
    - Format response with proper structure
-   - Include source attribution
+   - Include source attribution with relevance scores
-   - Apply language-specific formatting
+   - Smart ranking of results from all sources

 ## 📁 Project Structure